LeBron James breaks NBA's all-time scoring record, surpassing Kareem Abdul-Jabbar - KTVZ

 With 10.9 seconds left in the third quarter, James sank a stepback jumper from the left elbow — scoring his 36th point of the game and 38,388th of his career.
 He stretched his arms in celebration as the supercharged crowd at Los Angeles’ Crypto.com Arena went into a frenzy.

-Officials paused the game for minutes to honor him on the court, where his mother, wife and children met and embraced him.
-NBA Commissioner Adam Silver congratulated him, and Abdul-Jabbar — in attendance and clapping as James neared the record — handed him a game ball at center court.
+Officials paused the game to honor him on the court, where his mother, wife and children met and embraced him.
+NBA Commissioner Adam Silver congratulated him, and Abdul-Jabbar — in attendance and clapping as James neared the record — raised a basketball aloft before handing it to James as if relinquishing the scoring crown itself.

 “I just want to say thank you to the Laker faithful.
 You guys are one of a kind,” James said into a microphone.